VimalaMoger/VimalaMoger/README.md

 <div align="center">
       <h3 align="center">👩‍💻  About Me</h3>
         <div align="center">✨</div>
-      Involved in mini projects and enjoy seeing my shiny app running in a Browser!
+      I have been involved in mini projects and take great satisfaction in seeing my Shiny app running in a browser!
       <br>
       <div align="center">📚</div>
         Select a project that I am interested in and more curious about! and start working on it.
       <br>
       <div align="center">🎯</div>
-        Goals: I am looking to collaborate on innovative projects
+        Goals: I am looking to work on innovative projects, building on my previous experience as a tester.
+I’m eager to expand my skill set and contribute to development projects.
 </div>